+Concurrent research topics include: the entertainer Tamara Khanum; humor and satire during World War II; and photography and war.
 My next project, tentatively titled The Soviet Silk Road, will investigate Central Asia’s role in the Cold War.
-I plan to focus on the emergence of a tourist infrastructure, architectural preservation, and Soviet oriental studies to explore the region’s status as model Soviet East and a custodian of cultural traditions in common with its neighbors to the south.
+I plan to focus on the emergence of tourist infrastructure, architectural preservation, and Soviet oriental studies to explore the region’s status as custodian of cultural traditions in common with its neighbors to the South.

 Harriman Institute, Columbia University, Postdoctoral Fellowship, 2015-16 (declined)